 Data sources.
 To predict the future, statistics utilizes data from the past.
 That’s why statistical forecasting is often called historical.
 The common recommendation is collecting data on sales for at least two years.

-Why to use it.
+Why use it.
 Traditional forecasting is still the most popular approach to predict sales, and for a reason.
 As a rule, demand planning solutions based on statistical techniques seamlessly integrate with Excel and existing Enterprise Resource Planning (ERP) systems without requiring additional tech expertise.
 The most advanced systems can consider seasonality and market trends as well as apply numerous methods to finetune results.

 Things to consider.
 An important prerequisite of statistical forecasting accuracy is stability.
-We assume that history repeats itself: Situations that occured two or three years ago will reoccur.
+We assume that history repeats itself: Situations that occurred two or three years ago will reoccur.
 Which is far from being true.
 Flawless in an ideal world, statistical methods often fail to foresee illogical alterations in customer preferences or predict when market saturation will occur.

 A statistical forecasting software dashboard.
-Source: GMDH Streamline
+Source: Streamline

 Best fit.
 All in all, automated statistical forecasting offers a satisfying level of accuracy for: